 You’ve probably heard of CBD oil, but not many people realize that there are different kinds of CBD oil.
 On its own as a chemical compound, CBD, or cannabidiol, oil is the same no matter where it comes from.
 If there are differences between CBD oil from cannabis from hemp, then it’s because there are other compounds at play.

 Hemp has many nutritional benefits.
 The seeds of hemp contain many nutritious compounds.
 They are rich in healthy fatty acids such as omega-6s and omega-3s, protein, and fiber.
-What’s more, they also have antioxidant properties and can, therefore, help to improve symptoms of many medical conditions like joint problems, skin problems, and heart trouble.
+They also have antioxidant properties and can help to improve symptoms of many medical conditions like joint problems, skin problems, and heart trouble.

 Since hemp seeds contain all nine essential amino acids, we consider them to be a source of complete protein.
 In fact, hemp seeds contain protein concentrations that are almost comparable to soybeans.
 There are 9.46 grams of protein per 30 grams of hemp seeds.